-Free Safyral Case Evaluation: If you or a loved one has been injured by Safyral, you should contact our law firm immediately.
-You may be entitled to compensation by filing a lawsuit and we can help.
+Free Safyral Lawsuit Evaluation: If you or a loved one suffered a blood clot after taking Safyral, you should contact our law firm immediately.
+You may be entitled to compensation by filing a suit against the manufacturer and our lawyers can help.

 Safyral (drospirenone/ethinyl estradiol/levomefolate calcium) is an oral contraceptive that has been approved by the U.S. Food & Drug Administration (FDA) to prevent pregnancy and provide folate supplementation.
 Manufactured and marketed by Bayer HealthCare Pharmaceuticals, Inc., Safyral prevents pregnancy by: